 Vehicle Tips: Washing Your Car

 Washing the car for many people is one of the dreary tasks that can be put off.
 In fact, it is a good idea to wash your vehicle once a week to keep dust, dirt, and other contaminants from degrading the paint job and thus ruining the appearance and resale value.
 If you don’t have the tools or simply don’t have the time to do it yourself, you can bring your car to an Eco Auto Wash center.
+It’s also a great idea to install an xpel paint protection film to help slow down the deterioration of you car’s body paint.

 Consumer Reports has some excellent tips on how to keep your vehicle clean.